jantimon/css-framework-performance/README.md

 [![Deploy Task](https://github.com/jantimon/css-framework-performance/workflows/github%20pages/badge.svg)](https://jantimon.github.io/css-framework-performance/)

 The following table shows different speed measurments for the same demo implemented with different js and css technologies.
-The amount of time it takes for the page to become fully interactive.
+The results are sorted by the amount of time it takes for the page to become fully interactive.

 <a href="https://jantimon.github.io/css-framework-performance/" id="report-table">See the results</a>